-Dr Richard Berks, Acting Research Communications Manager at Breast Cancer Now, explains how Breast Cancer Now has been involved in a new breast cancer drug, olaparib.
+Dr Richard Berks, Senior Research Communications Officer at Breast Cancer Now, explains how Breast Cancer Now has been involved in a new breast cancer drug, olaparib.

 You may have seen in the news recently a story about a new breast cancer drug.
 This came from a clinical trial testing a drug called olaparib (Lynparza) for women with secondary breast cancer who carried faults in either their BRCA1 or BRCA2 genes.
 The results from the OlympiAD trial demonstrated that, in comparison with standard chemotherapy, women treated with olaparib had, on average, an additional three months before their cancer progressed and experienced fewer side-effects.